-Add New Sources
+Add New Connector

-Fork the Repository
+1. Fork the repository

 Get the code and set up your development environment.

->git clone https://github.com/YOUR_USERNAME/airweave.git
+$git clone https://github.com/YOUR_USERNAME/airweave.git

 >cd airweave